swaptacular/swpt-k8s-config/README.md

 gpg:  secret keys unchanged: 1
 ```

-If you use a private container image registry, you will have to
+Now that you have configured SOPS, if you use a private container
-encrypt your "image pull secret" file:
+image registry, you will have to encrypt your "image pull secret"
+file:

 ``` console
 $ sops encrypt --input-type binary simple-git-server/secret-files/regcreds.json > secrets/regcreds.json.encrypted
 ```

-Finally, you should delete the unencrypted secrets from the
+Finally, do not forget to delete the unencrypted secrets from the
 `simple-git-server` directory:

 ``` console